velor2012/ReplaceURL/README.md

 ## Usage

 You can refer to [this project](https://github.com/Quarkay/Typecho-SimpleCDN).
 The usage of this project is exactly the same as that of that project.
-The difference is that this project can not only replace the links of the markdown articles before rendering, but also replace the links of the whole site
+The difference is that this project can not only replace the links of the markdown articles before rendering, but also replace the links of the whole site.

 ## Screenshot